Lily-La-Day/project-four/readme.md

 **The Writer Experience**

 The writer's user experience is more limited.
-Writer's are directed to a "submit a writing" page upon login.
+Writers are directed to a "submit a writing" page upon login.

 **Submitting a Writing**